DataWanderers/find-a-similar-pro-cyclist/README.md

 ### App

 The tool is a **Python Dash app**.
-It is my first, and I just started with the official [tutorial](https://dash.plotly.com/installation), and then modified along until I reached my desired outcome.
+It is my first, and I just started with the official [tutorial](https://dash.plotly.com/installation), then modified along until I reached my desired outcome.
 My development environment was PyCharm.

 It is made available on a free [Heroku](https://www.heroku.com/) server.
 I followed these [steps](https://www.angela1c.com/posts/2021/09/deploying-dash-apps-to-heroku/), but had to do some obligatory troubleshooting to get it up and running.